Mouse Nuts Mattered To Tesla's Q3 Profitability

 Tesla realized $14.6 million in income from gains on currency hedges during the quarter.
 As explained on page 16 of the 10-Q, this gain is captured by a reduction in cost of revenues on the income statement.

-I have only praise for Tesla's currency hedging, and give CFO Jason Wheeler lots of credit for taking steps to protect Tesla from currency fluctuations.
-Something his predecessor could never be troubled to do.
+I have only praise for Tesla's currency hedging and give CFO Jason Wheeler lots of credit for taking steps to protect the company from currency fluctuations - something his predecessor could never be troubled to do.

 Whether Tesla's currency hedges will be sufficient to protect itself from the large gains by the dollar during Q4 remains to be seen.
 According to the Q3 10-Q, the only currency hedged is the Japanese yen.
-Perhaps Tesla has more recently hedged the Euro as well.
+Perhaps the company has more recently hedged the euro as well.

 However, even if the hedges afford only partial protection, something is better than nothing.